HOliday Turkeys

 Availability

 Meadowdale is a small, family-run farm dedicated to bird welfare and pasture health.
 Our flock sizes are limited to ensure healthy birds and sustainable pastures.
 Because of this, customers should be flexible on exact weights.
+Our 2025 turkey reservations are full.
+Please subscribe to our e-newsletter list to be notified when 2026 reservations open.
+(To sign up scroll to the bottom of this page and enter your email.)

 Video Tutorial on How to Cut up a Fresh Turkey